Anne J. Shiu

 Jack Jeffries, Katherine Morrison, Mohamed Omar, Zvi Rosen, and Nora Youngs.
 Submitted.

 Analyzing multistationarity in chemical reaction networks using the determinant optimization method, with Bryan Félix and Zev Woodstock.
-Accepted to Applied Mathematics and Computation.
+Applied Mathematics and Computation.
+Volumes 287–288, pp. 60-73 (2016).

 - Sign conditions for injectivity of generalized polynomial maps with applications to chemical reaction networks and real algebraic geometry, with Stefan Muller, Elisenda Feliu, Georg Regensburger, Carsten Conradi, and Alicia Dickenstein.
 Foundations of Computational Mathematics, 16:1, pp. 69-97 (2016).